 Avoid heat when possible.

-Even if you don't splash steaming hot water on your face, you're still subject to heat-induced inflammation.
+Even if you don't splash steaming hot water on your face, you may still be subject to heat-induced inflammation.
 Try to avoid taking hot showers that produce excessive steam, and consider opting out of saunas for the time being.
+If you really must hit the heat, you may want to have a cool washcloth on hand to keep your facial temperature down.

 Wear sunscreen daily.

-Wearing sunscreen daily and avoiding excessive sun exposure when you can may help to reduce broken capillaries—among other benefits.
-Look for a formula that contains additional soothing ingredients like oat, squalene, or vitamin E to really get a bang for your buck.
+Wearing sunscreen daily and avoiding excessive sun exposure when you can may help reduce broken capillaries and can help maintain collagen and elastin which helps to protect those tiny blood vessels.
+Look for a formula that is mineral based and contains additional soothing ingredients like oat, squalene, or vitamin E to really get a bang for your buck.

 Mind what you eat and drink.